DistributedTracing/continuation-local-storage-jvm/README.md

 - The value of `com.twitter.util.Local<T>` is of type `scala.Option<T>`,
   where `Some(value)` holds the value, while `None` indicates that the value is absent.
-In `com.github.distributivetracing.ContinuationLocal<T>`, the value is not an Option, instead being a nullable of type `T`.
+In `com.github.distributedtracing.ContinuationLocal<T>`, the value is not an Option, instead being a nullable of type `T`.
 - In `com.twitter.util.Local` the inner storage mechanism is a `ThreadLocal`, while in `ContinuationLocal`, it is a `InheritableThreadLocal`.
 This means